Quick Review Of Application Security Testing

 According to the research firm Gartner, "...next-generation modern web and mobile applications require a combination of SAST and DAST techniques...interactive application security testing approaches have emerged that combine static and dynamic techniques to improve testing."
 That's the bottom line with IAST: When we compare SAST vs. DAST, IAST gets better results.
 That's probably why Gartner recommends IAST and IAST tools for providing greater testing accuracy.
 Just imagine if you could find vulnerabilities while eliminating 99% of all false-positive results in your software development efforts.
 See why Gartner positioned Contrast as "A Visionary in the Gartner Magic Quadrant for Application Security Testing."

 How does Interactive Application Security Testing (IAST) work?

 An IAST agent instruments solutions, performing all of the analysis in real time from within your application.
 This could be done in your integration development environment (IDE), in QA, or even while running in production.
 By doing the analysis from within the application itself, the agent has access to:

 - Configuration information

 - Backend connection information

-Access to all this information allows IAST engines to cover more code, produce more accurate results, and verify a broader range of security rules than either SAST or DAST tools.
+Access to all this information allows IAST tools to cover more code, produce more accurate results, and verify a broader range of security rules than either SAST tools or DAST tools on their own.
 In addition, IAST agents are easy to install and don't require any application security expertise to use.
 They simply work better.

-So the question remains: "Which one is best?" or "Which one should I use?" or, ultimately, "If I can only afford one security application tool, which one do I choose?"
+So the question remains: "Which one is best?" or "Which one should I use?" or, ultimately, "If I can only afford one security application tool integrated into our SDLC, which one do I choose?"